Prospects for constraining interacting dark energy cosmology with gravitational-wave bright sirens detected by future SKA-era pulsar timing arrays: Conclusion

 \section{Conclusion}

-The GW bright sirens from SMBHBs that can be detected by PTA in the nanohertz band can serve as a late-universe cosmological probe with great potential to independently measure the absolute distances of the sources.
-In this work, we investigate the capabilities of future bright siren observations from SKA-era PTAs on constraining the cosmological parameters in the IDE models.
-We select some existing SMBHB candidates, and use the Fisher information matrix to forecast their accuracies of luminosity distances based on the simulation of timing residuals of pulsar signals.
-Then, we use the MCMC method to show how the future GW bright sirens from SKA-era PTAs can determine the cosmological parameters and play a key role in breaking the parameter degeneracies inherent in the CMB data.
+In this work, we investigated the constraints on cosmological parameters in the IDE models, namely DE-coupled and DM-coupled, using simulated PTA data in the FAST/SKA era alongside the CMB data from Planck 2018.
+It is shown that the inclusion of future PTA data could significantly enhance the constraint precision of cosmological parameters.

-Taking the future SKA experiment as the standard, we simulate three PTA data sets separately consisting of 100, 200, and 500 pulsars with white noise $\sigma_t=20\ {\rm ns}$.
-The observational time spans for all pulsars are 10 years with evenly spaced 2 weeks ToA measurements.
-In our simulation, we select the SMBHB candidates with SNR$>$10, and find that with the increase of the number of pulsars in PTA, the number of SMBHB candidates and the accuracies of their luminosity distances can be largely improved.
+Using the upcoming FAST/SKA experiment as a reference, we simulated three PTA data sets, consisting of 20, 50, and 100 MSPs with 20 ns white noise.
+Each PTA data sets include the consideration of a 10-year observation span with bi-weekly ToA measurements.
+The SMBHB candidates with SNR $>$ 10 are selected in our simulation, and we found that increasing the number of pulsars in a PTA leads to a higher number of detectable SMBHB candidates and significantly improves the accuracy of their luminosity distances.

-We also find that the future SMBHB bright sirens from PTAs could effectively break the parameter degeneracies inherent in the CMB.
-In the case of PTA consisting of 100 pulsars, the combination of the CMB and PTA can improve the accuracy of $\beta$ in I$\Lambda$CDM by $65.1\%$, and can improve the accuracy of $\beta$ and $w$ in I$w$CDM by $16.0\%$ and $83.6\%$, respectively, compared with the case of the CMB-alone data.
-Besides, with the increase of pulsars in PTA, the constraints on the cosmological parameters can also be improved to some extent.
+For the DE-coupled model, the PTA data could provide tighter constraints on the parameters $H_0$, $\Omega_m$, and the coupling parameter $\beta$ compared with the CMB data, due to the higher sensitivity of GW observations in probing the late universe in which the effects of DE are more pronounced.
+With the combination of the PTA and CMB, the constraints on these parameters can be further improved.
+By combining the CMB data with the PTA20 data, the constraints on $H_0$ and $\Omega_m$ are improved by 43.6\% and 43.1\%, respectively, and the constraint on $\beta$ is improved by 44.4\%.
+With the increase of the number of MSPs in the PTA, much tighter constraints can be obtained.
+When using the CMB+PTA100 data, the constraint errors are improved by 66.0\% for $H_0$, 62.6\% for $\Omega_m$, and 57.8\% for $\beta$, compared with the case using CMB+PTA20.

+For the DM-coupled model, the results were notably different.
+The CMB data could provide a tighter constraint on the coupling parameter $\beta$ compared with the PTA data, due to the significant influence of the coupling on the early universe.
+However, combining the CMB data with PTA data still led to the improvement of parameter constraints.
+The data combination of CMB+PTA20 could improve the constraints on $H_0$, $\Omega_m$, and $\beta$ by 13.3\%, 21.3\%, and 18.2\%, respectively.
+With the increase of the MSPs number in PTA, the parameter constraints can be further tightened.
+When using the CMB+PTA100 data, the constraint errors are improved by 56.9\% for $H_0$, 52.9\% for $\Omega_m$, and 44.4\% for $\beta$, compared with the case using CMB+PTA20.